Địch Lộng Cave and Pagoda

 Description

-Dich Long Cave and Pagoda is a famous tourist destination of Ninh Binh Province.
-It is a temple built 80 m up a karst tower also named Dich Long.
-There are three caves beneath the temple, to the right is a chamber with stalactites, stalagmites, and Buddha statues which is used for prayers.
+Địch Lộng Cave and Pagoda is a famous tourist destination of Ninh Binh Province.
+It is a temple district perched at the foot of a karst tower which is named Địch Lộng.
+There are three caves beneath the temples in the plain, which are located 80 m up in the karst tower and are reached on a long stone staircase with 105 steps.
+Chùa Địch Lộng (Wind Flute Temple) is built into the cave to the right, a chamber with stalactites, stalagmites, and Buddha statues which is used for prayers.
 To the left is a cave called Toi or Dark Grotto.
-It is famous for a huge stalagmite resembling a woman's breast.
+It is famous for a huge stalagmite resembling a woman’s breast, the locals call it (Nature’s Breast).
 Behind this cave is the Sang or Light Grotto which has a wide opening so the light and the wind can enter the cave.
 When a breeze plays on the conical stalagmites, they sound like flutes.
-This explains the name Dich Long, which translates literally Flute Wind.
+This explains the name Địch Lộng, which translates literally Wind Flute.

 Every year there is a great festival at the temple, on the sixth and seventh of March.
-There are religious elements like worshipping Buddha and thurification (the act of burning incense) and there is entertainment, like performing kylin dances, dragon dances, a chess tournament, a competition in writing Han scripts, and more.
+There are religious elements like worshipping Buddha and thurification (the act of burning incense), and there is entertainment, like performing kylin dances, dragon dances, a chess tournament, a competition in writing Han scripts, and more.
+We suggest staying away as far as possible on this date to avoid the crowds.
+Enjoy the beauty of the site on any other day of the year.